derby-developers/api_doc/source/includes/instant_racing/_wagers.md

-pool | the pool ("win", "exacta", "trifecta", "superfecta", "win_place", "win_place_show") game_name | the game that created this wager ("super-slots", "win-place-show", "triple-threat", "exotic-pro") box | boolean; true if runners can came in any order, false if they must come in exact order bonus_multiplier | the payout multiplier being applied to the wager runners | an array of Runner objects user | a User object, only on creation
+pool | the pool ("win", "exacta", "trifecta", "superfecta", "win_place", "win_place_show") game_name | the game that created this wager ("super-slots", "win-place-show", "triple-threat", "exotic-pro") box | boolean; true if runners can came in any order, false if they must come in exact order bonus_multiplier | the payout multiplier being applied to the wager (will be 1 unless the user is on a streak) runners | an array of Runner objects user | a User object, only on creation